MicrosoftDocs/windows-insider/wip/at-home/ISOs.md

 2. Open File Explorer and go to where you saved the ISO.
 Select the ISO file to open it, which lets Windows mount the image so you can access it.

-3. Select the Setup.exe file to launch the install process.
+3. Select the setup.exe file to launch the install process.

 4. During setup, select the **Keep Windows settings, personal files, and apps** option.